How to Create a Restaurant Audit Checklist for Compliance

 Food safety is one of the most important areas to cover in your audit checklist.
 A few simple checks can help prevent contamination and keep your customers safe.

-• Cross-contamination prevention: Check that raw and cooked foods are stored separately and staff uses separate utensils and cutting boards for each.
+- Cross-contamination prevention: Check that raw and cooked foods are stored separately and your staff use separate utensils and cutting boards for each.

 Sanitation and Hygiene Practices

-Maintaining proper hygiene and sanitation is essential to prevent the spread of illness.
-Your restaurant checklist must cover these key areas:
+Maintaining proper hygiene and sanitation can prevent the spread of foodborne illnesses.
+Your restaurant checklist should cover these key areas:

-• Cleaning schedules: Check that daily cleaning tasks are being completed, including sanitizing kitchen countertops and floors.
+- Cleaning schedules: Check that daily cleaning tasks are being completed, including sanitizing kitchen countertops and floors, to ensure facility cleanliness.

-• Pest control: Make sure pest prevention measures are in place, like traps and proper waste disposal.
+- Pest control: Make sure pest control measures are in place, like traps and proper waste disposal.

 Equipment and Facility Maintenance

-Regular checks of kitchen equipment and facilities can help avoid costly breakdowns and safety issues.
+Regular checks of kitchen equipment and facilities can help avoid costly breakdowns and food quality issues.
 Consider adding these checklist items:

-• Food equipment functionality: Inspect kitchen equipment like ovens, refrigerators, and dishwashers to ensure they are functioning correctly.
+- Food equipment functionality: Inspect kitchen equipment like ovens, refrigerators, and dishwashers to make sure they are functioning correctly.

 Employee Training and Certifications